jon-lipstate/odin_book/book/01_basics/00_preface.md

 #### Language Influence

-TODO: not sure if i keep this? maybe more research than materials...
+**TODO: not sure if i keep this? maybe more useful as research than materials...**

 The overarching design philosophy of Odin is significantly inspired by Niklaus Wirth and Rob Pike.
 Wirth’s approach to creating languages that are Simple, Minimal, Clear, Efficient & Modular.
 Wirth believed that languages should only include the features neccesary to achieve thier goals, and should be simple to learn and _know_.
 The simplicity of the language makes it clearer to readers what is occuring, making for easier maintainace and learning.
 Wirth was an advocate of strong type systems to minimize the proliferation of statically analyzable defects; Types improve clarity.
 Wirth found it distasteful to waste resources because they were cheap, he strived to make efficient use of what was available.
 Wirth’s philosophy of “less is more” is evident in his approach to modularity.
 He believed in providing just enough language features to support robust and efficient software development without overcomplicating the language.